OpenGameDesign/OpenGDS/README.md

   - Possible functionality to be added to the implementations.
 - **Implementation**
   - A detailed list of all equations and algorithms necessary to implement the spec.

+### Contributing

+You can contribute to defining these specifications by catching up with the current state of the specification and then filing an issue in the correct project.
+These issues will be where the feature evolves and is integrated into the specification.

+### Specifications

+#### Core

+The core specification which defines data types, their calculators, and other foundational mathematical structures.

+#### Path

+The specification which defines paths as functions for generating data points based on other data points.
+This specification is dependent on the Core specification.

+#### Space

+The specification which defines how entities in space can be organized and searched.
+This specification is dependent on the Core specification.

+#### Steering

+The specification which defines steering behaviors and how they can be used to create intelligent autonomous characters.
+This specification depends on the Space, Path, and Core specifications.

+#### Animation

+The specification which defines how to animate any attribute on any object using the traditional animation functions like playing, queueing, pausing, resuming, and transitioning.
+This specification depends on the Path and Core specifications.

+#### Particles

+The specification which defines the ways to define systems responsible for generating and animating particles over their lifetime.
+This specification depends on the Path and Core specifications.

+#### Networking

+This specification defines the structures and services involved in communicating, synchronizing, and interpolating game state (events and character updates) in any game type.
+This specification depends on the Path and Core specifications.